ninchat/ninchat-api/api.md

 - The [`session_created`](#session_created) event might not include the `session_host` parameter.

-- The WebSocket-Protocol header is no longer required; the API version is now included in the [WebSocket](#websocket) endpoint URL.
+- The WebSocket-Protocol header is now unversioned; the API version is included in the [WebSocket](#websocket) endpoint URL.

 See the [commit log](https://github.com/ninchat/ninchat-api/commits/v2/api.md) for incremental changes.